-Believe it or not, there are similar considerations with storing information.
-As with air travel, hard disk drives (HDDs) are the more established devices, even though they’re slower and tend to break on occasion.
-Travelers or site owners who opt for solid-state drives (SSDs) may spend more money up front, but the gained speed and reliability make the drives (and teleportation) plenty worthwhile.
+As with driving a car, hard disk drives (HDDs) are the more established devices, even though they’re slower and tend to break on occasion.
+Travelers or site owners who opt for air travel or solid-state drives (SSDs) may spend more money upfront, but the gained speed and reliability make the journey plenty worthwhile.

 The HostingAdvice team constantly touts the prowess of SSDs, but we decided to dive into the differences between the two storage devices in terms of read/write speed, capacity, power consumption, and durability.
 Read on for a guide to help you seamlessly switch from HDDs to SSDs, along with our top picks for best hosting plans with SSDs.